stangri/docs.openwrt.melmac.net/pbr/README.md

 ### <a name='Requirements'></a>Requirements

 Default builds of OpenWrt 23.05 and later are fully compatible with `pbr` and require no additional packages.
-If you're using a non-standard build, you may have to install the following packages to be installed on your router: `resolveip`, `ip-full` (or a `busybox` built with `ip` support).
+If you're using a non-standard build, you may have to install the following packages on your router: `resolveip`, `ip-full` (or a `busybox` built with `ip` support).

 To satisfy the requirements, connect to your router via ssh and run the following commands: